yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/06-configure-styles/README.md

 ## Edge styling

 For edge styling, default styles, bindings and providers work the same way as for node styling.
-In this example we only use an edge style _provider_ that styles ownership edges with more than 50% `ownership` in red and edges without ownership data in grey with a dashed stroke:
+In this example we only use an edge style _provider_ that styles ownership edges with more than 50% `ownership` in red and edges without ownership data in gray with a dashed stroke:

 ```
 edgesSource.edgeCreator.styleProvider = (